LaithAzzam/laithazzam.github.io/_posts/_inProgress/2019-05-01-one-click-launch-stream-deck.md

 ---
 layout: post
-title: "Fast project launching with Stream Deck"
+title: "One click local env startup with Stream Deck"
 tags: [productivity, tutorial, hardware]
-comments: true
 ---

-Getting started is the hardest part.
+The hardest part can be getting started.

 This is something that rings true with our team.
 With a default to action mindset, even _starting_ to work on a project can be a task.
 We've built a boilerplate to quickly launch SaaS applications -- here's a quick guide to make managing and working on multiple applications a bit easier right away.